GLOTEL Awards Entry Guidelines

 So what are these judges looking for?
 The perfect entry will include as much of the following information as possible.

 - Dates of the overall project.
 All entries should be for the period of the last two years.
-These parameters ensure only recent projects are represented.
-The primary judging criteria will focus on the quality of the project.

 We reserve the right to publish brief details of all shortlisted entries.
 This is an up to 100 words “entry synopsis” that is included on all entry forms.